Student-Satellite-IITB/GLEE/ALSEP_data/readme.md

-This folder contains file for processing ALSEP data.
+This folder contains files for processing ALSEP data.

 Current files: